-1.5 Pupils come from a wide range of backgrounds, mostly from white British origin.
-A minority of boarders come from overseas.
-Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
-The school has identified 45 pupils as having special educational needs and/or disabilities (SEND), 24 of whom receive specialist support for difficulties including dyslexia and dyspraxia.
-No pupil has a statement of SEND or an education, health and care plan.
-Two pupils in the school speak English as an additional language.
-The curriculum is modified for the most able pupils in the school's population.
+1.5 Pupils come from a range of professional, service and business backgrounds.
+Data provided by the school indicate that the ability of the pupils is above average compared to those taking the same tests nationally.
+The school has identified 51 pupils as having special educational needs and/or disabilities (SEND), which include autistic spectrum disorder, dyslexia and other conditions: 38 of these receive additional support.
+One pupil has an education, health and care plan.
+Two pupils have English as an additional language, but do not require additional support.
+Pupils identified by the school as being the most able in its population, have the curriculum modified for them and those with special talents in sport and the arts are able to join activities aimed at developing these talents.